 This is a nice nod to your international customer, who might feel safer paying in their local currency.

-In an ideal scenario, you will give your customers the choice whether they want to pay in their local currency vs the store’s main currency.
+In an ideal scenario, you will give your customers the choice of whether they want to pay in their local currency vs the store’s main currency.

 Multilingual WooCommerce SEO